Energy-Efficient WindowsOct 25, 2022

-When it comes to energy efficiency, climate plays a big role.
-That’s why the experts at ENERGY STAR have divided the country into four different zones, based on variables like climate, temperature fluctuations, humidity, and rainfall.
-That way, you can be sure you’re buying exterior home products like windows and doors that are rated for your specific climate zone.
-So whether you live in a warm climate or a cold one, you can rest assured that your ENERGY STAR-rated products will help save you money on your energy bill.
+When it comes to Energy-Efficient Windows, climate plays a big role.
+The experts at ENERGY STAR have divided the country into four different zones, based on variables like climate, temperature fluctuations, humidity, and rainfall.
+That way, you can be sure you’re buying exterior home products like windows and doors rated for your specific climate zone.
+Whether you live in a warm climate or a cold one, you can rest assured that your ENERGY STAR-rated products will help save you money on your energy bill.
 Energy Star recognizes windows with high quality as ‘Energy-Efficient Windows’, indicating that they provide exceptional energy efficiency.